observablehq/plot/README.md

 #### Plot.area(*data*, *options*)

+Returns a new area with the given *data* and *options*.
 Plot.area is rarely used directly; it is only needed when the baseline and topline have neither common *x* nor *y* values.
 [Plot.areaY](#plotareaydata-options) is used in the common horizontal orientation where the baseline and topline share *x* values, while [Plot.areaX](#plotareaxdata-options) is used in the vertical orientation where the baseline and topline share *y* values.

 #### Plot.areaX(*data*, *options*)